lloc/Multisite-Language-Switcher/readme.txt

 * connect your translated pages and posts in Posts -> Edit or Page -> Edit
 * connect your translated categories and tags in Posts -> Categories or Post -> Tags
 * connect your Custom Post Types and Custom Taxonomies across languages
-* use the widget, the shortcode [sc_msls] and/or a content_filter which displays a hint to the user if a translation is available
+* use the widget, the Gutenberg block, the shortcode [sc_msls] and/or a content_filter which displays a hint to the user if a translation is available
+* find also a shortcode for the widget [sc_msls_widget]
 * optionally you can place the code `<?php if ( function_exists( 'the_msls' ) ) the_msls(); ?>` directly in your theme files

 Review the [Multisite Language Switcher Website](http://msls.co/) for more information.